qcluke/qcluke.github.io/_pages/cv.md

 ======
 * PhD in Ecology and Biodiversity, The University of Hong Kong, 2023-2026 (Expected)
 * MPhil in Marine Environmental Science, The Hong Kong University of Science and Technology, 2022
-* BSc in Aquaculture with First Class honours, Dalhousie University, 2019
+* BSc in Aquaculture with First Class Honours, Dalhousie University, 2019

 Experience
 ======